 Hidradenitis suppurativa (HS) is a chronic and progressive skin disease that is often misdiagnosed, incorrectly treated or under-treated.
 Providers need to be more vigilant for early diagnosis and intervention.
-Many patients are not referred to the dermatology specialist until the patient has progressed into the later stages due to this disease resembling staphylococcal furunculosis, carbuncle, ruptured cyst, cat-scratch fever and lymphadenitis.
+Many patients are not referred to the dermatology specialist until the patient has progressed into the later stages due to this disease resembling staphylococcal furunculosis, carbuncle, ruptured cyst, cat-scratch fever, and lymphadenitis.
 Sinus tracts, double comedones, and hypertrophic

-scars help distinguish HS from other diseases, but still can deceive the inexperienced clinician.
+scars help distinguish HS from other diseases but still can deceive the inexperienced clinician.
 1,2,3

 HS targets the apocrine-gland bearing sites and is most commonly found in axillae and groin.
 This chronic condition affects more women than men and affects all races.
 It presents with recurring boils and draining sinus tracts at or after the age of puberty.
 The etiology is unknown and predisposing factors include obesity, genetic predisposition to acne, apocrine duct obstruction, and secondary bacterial infection.
 1,2,3

-Pathogenesis is believed to be the caused by keratin plugging of the apocrine duct and hair follicle causing a dilatation of the apocrine duct and hair follicle.
-Inflammatory changes of the gland lead to bacterial growth and finally rupturing of the gland resulting in extension of inflammation and infection.
+Pathogenesis is believed to be caused by keratin plugging of the apocrine duct and hair follicle causing a dilatation of the apocrine duct and hair follicle.
+Inflammatory changes of the gland lead to bacterial growth and finally rupturing of the gland resulting in an extension of inflammation and infection.
 Suppuration and tissue destruction causes ulceration and fibrosis leading to sinus tract formation.1

-Initially the disease starts with inflammatory nodules and sterile abscesses in the groin, axillae, perianal and inframammary areas.
+Initially, the disease starts with inflammatory nodules and sterile abscesses in the groin, axillae, perianal and inframammary areas.
 As the disease progresses, sinus tracts and hypertrophic scars form.
-2 Workup includes thorough history and physical, culture for secondary bacterial infections.
+2 Workup includes a thorough history and physical, culture for secondary bacterial infections.
 If a biopsy is taken, early disease shows keratin occlusion of apocrine duct and hair follicle, dilatation, inflammatory changes, limited to a single apocrine gland.
-Late disease shows destruction of apocrine/eccrine and pilosebaceous apparatus, fibrosis, and hyperplasia in sinuses.1,2,3
+Late disease shows the destruction of apocrine/eccrine and pilosebaceous apparatus, fibrosis, and hyperplasia in sinuses.1,2,3

-Patient often seek a dermatology specialist out of frustration and desperation of dealing with this disease for years without relief.
+Patient often seeks a dermatology specialist out of frustration and desperation of dealing with this disease for years without relief.
 Many are prescribed years of the same medications without consideration for other advanced therapies.
 In fact, many patients have a poor understanding of what the disease is and life-style changes that can improve symptoms.
 A comprehensive approach and patient education is critical for successful treatment.
 Why is this so important?
 Complications can include depression, anemia, secondary amyloidosis, lymphedema, fistulas, arthropathy, and although rare, SCC arising from the scars.
 2,3

 Management requires combination therapy.
 Antibiotics are part of the treatment plan, but should not be the only intervention.
 Intralesional glucocorticoids, surgery, laser, oral antibiotics, and isotretinoin are used in the early stages of this disease.
 Prednisone may be given is pain and inflammation are severe.
 While different treatments have been tried, no therapy is successful for everyone.
 1,2, 3 One treatment that is underutilized and not noted in many dermatology references is biologic therapy.
 Adalimumab is the first and only FDA approved treatment for the treatment of moderate to severe HS.
 This drug targets a source of HS inflammation which is a protein called TNF-alpha.
 The randomized control study Pioneer I and II primary endpoint was the proportion of patients achieving HiSCR at 12 weeks.
 HiSCR was defined as at least a 50% reduction in the total abscess and inflammatory nodule count with no increase in abscess count and no increase in draining fistula count relative to baseline.
 Referral to the dermatology specialist to evaluate the patient as a candidate for this medication should